Alpgirl/Skoltech_Machine_learning-2024/README.md

 │ ├── MRI_Tumor_Classification.ipynb              # Jupyter notebook with the model training code for classification
 ├── Segmentation
 │ ├── Segmentation_Brain_tumor.ipynb              # Jupyter notebook with the model training code for segmentation
-│ ├── Instructions to download weights.txt        # the best weights of segmentation models
+│ ├── Instructions to download weights.txt        # The best weights of segmentation models
-│ ├── Link to download segmentation dataset.txt   # link to download segmentation dataset
+│ ├── Link to download segmentation dataset.txt   # Link to download segmentation dataset
-│ ├── kaggle.json                                 # file to download segmentation dataset from Segmentation_Brain_tumor.ipynb
+│ ├── kaggle.json                                 # File to download segmentation dataset from Segmentation_Brain_tumor.ipynb
 ├── Presentation                                  # Directory with presentation materials │ ├── MRI segmentation and classification.pdf
-├── Report                                        # file with detailed project report ├── Readme.md                                     # Overview and guide for using this repository └── requirements.txt                              # Required libraries to run the notebooks
+│ ├── Report                                      # File with detailed project report
+├── Readme.md                                     # Overview and guide for using this repository └── requirements.txt                              # Required libraries to run the notebooks